-Apo Island is a volcanic island situated at the southeastern tip of Negros Oriental.
-Its surrounding marine habitat is considered a marine preserve, and it gets a two-thumbs up in terms of balance between tourism and conservation.
-Tourism revenue benefits local families in the area.
+Apo Island is a small volcanic island located at the southeastern tip of Negros Oriental.
+Its surrounding marine habitat is a marine preserve, with about 400 species of corals and 650 species of fish.
+It’s also a popular sighting spot for sea turtles!

-Swimming with turtles in Apo Island
+Swimming with turtles

 We immediately saw one near the shore, but there were too many people so we went a little further.
 At one point we saw two sea turtles together.
 The other one — which is the biggest one that I’ve seen, with head the same size as a human’s, if not bigger — stopped to eat some sea grapes.
 We had time to watch it and take photos and videos.

 We weren’t allowed to touch the sea turtles and advised to keep our distance, but it was still amazing.
 We were so close with them I resisted the urge to hug one (probably a bad idea anyway).